Are HR Managers More Prone to Voluntary Overtime Due to Less Tangible Outputs?

 niranjas

-'Managerial presentism' as you call it is not too harmful moreover i dont think the appraisal would be positive just because a manager is staying extra hours in office everyday.
+'Managerial presentism,' as you call it, is not too harmful.
+Moreover, I don't think the appraisal would be positive just because a manager is staying extra hours in the office every day.
+If it is so, then the problem is in the method of appraisal rather than 'managerial presentism.'

 bala1

-Should be really trying to work with such a boss.
-Have one who always schedules review meetings only on holidays!
-And gets people for discussions when he finds the clock is ticking towards 6.
+Should I really be trying to work with such a boss?
+I have one who always schedules review meetings only on holidays!
+He also gathers people for discussions when he realizes the clock is ticking towards 6.

 bala1

-In reality, where such a boss exists, appraisal invariably gets affected to a large extent.
-It is not the method of appraisal which is responsible for this.
+In reality, where such a boss exists, the appraisal invariably gets affected to a large extent.
+It is not the method of appraisal that is responsible for this.
 It is the boss's attitude.
-How muchever superb system we might have, if the attitude is not right the system will fail.
+No matter how superb a system we might have, if the attitude is not right, the system will fail.

 Paladin